 This is a quick write-up of the color fantastic tacos we had for lunch recently.
 So simple, so good!
 Homemade tortillas (worth the effort) get slathered with a layer of roasted, smashed sweet potatoes which are topped with a sprinkling of black beans.
-From there it's all about the extra toppings like sliced avocado, quick pickled red onions and/or serrano chiles, and a bit of cheese - I used Bulgarian feta, but cotija would be good, or skip it altogether if you're vegan.
+From there it's all about the extra toppings like sliced avocado or guacamole, quick-pickled red onions and/or serrano chiles, and a bit of cheese - I used Bulgarian feta, but cotija would be good, or skip it altogether if you're vegan.
 A squeeze of lime, and some sliced scallions are the finishing touch!

 Smashed Sweet Potato Tacos

 Look for orange or purple-fleshed sweet potatoes.
 They're packed with anti-oxidants, and phytonutrients, and are extra good for you!

 1/4 - 1/3 cup of almond, cashew, or rice milk

 10-12 tortillas (homemade tortillas are a breeze to make), warmed

 1 14-ounce can black beans, or equivalent cooked from dried

 Scallions, thinly sliced

 Crumbled feta or cotija cheese, optional

 Preheat your oven to 400F / 200C degrees.
 Prick the sweet potatoes all over with a fork, and sprinkle generously with sea salt.
 Bake the potatoes until tender throughout.
 This can take an hour for large potatoes.
 Less for smaller spuds.
 Remove from the oven, and allow to cool long enough to handle safely, cut in half, and scoop the flesh into a bowl.
 Smash with a generous splash of milk, roughly 1/4 cup, and season with salt to taste.